Covariant Onsager and Onsager-Machlup principles for active and inertial dynamics: Variational principles with inertia

 where the covariant acceleration in the new coordinates is $A^i = \ddot Q^i + \bar\Gamma_{jk}^i \dot Q^j \dot Q^k$, and $\bar\Gamma_{jk}^i$ are the Christoffel symbols [defined in Eq.~(\ref{Eq:Christoffel})] for the new coordinate $\bfQ.$

 By applying the chain rule, we obtain

 where we have used Eq.~(\ref{Eq:OVP-K}).
-The above result shows that the phenomenological equation remains covariant under general point transformations, provided that the derivative is taken while keeping the covariant acceleration fixed.
+This result shows that the phenomenological equation remains covariant under general point transformations, provided that the partial derivative is taken with the covariant acceleration held fixed.